Back to: Navigating the Patent System

 Patent cooperation treaty (PCT) application

-After filing a patent application in the United States, the inventor has twelve months (see Direct Route in Figure 3) to decide in which countries or regions to file an application for patent.
+After filing a patent application in the United States, the inventor has twelve months (see Direct Route in Figure 3) to decide in which countries or regions to file an application for a patent (i.e., PCT Application).
+Read more about the pros and cons of worldwide patent protection.
 The twelve-month period begins on the date of the first-filed patent application within the chain of priority, whether a provisional or nonprovisional application.
-An inventor may file a patent application directly in each country, though for many, this is cost prohibitive.
+An inventor may file a patent application directly in each country, though for many, this is cost-prohibitive.
 Filing a patent application in Canada, for example, may cost about 2,000 dollars, while filing a patent application in Europe may cost an additional 8,000 dollars.
 The cost will likely be particularly burdensome if there are multiple countries in which the inventor wants to protect the invention.
 The cost may not be worthwhile if the inventor’s knowledge of the market is unclear.
 Twelve months is a relatively short period of time to market a product and many inventors do not know where it would be best to seek foreign patent protection.
 Fortunately, there is a way to further delay filing in specific countries.
 An inventor can choose to file a PCT application within twelve months after filing the U.S. patent application (provisional or nonprovisional).
 (See PCT Route in Figure 3).

 For startups, smaller companies, and solo inventors, I recommend a PCT application to preserve the ability of the inventor to file in foreign countries if there is a good reason to do so.
 Future buyers or licensees may find that the option to pursue foreign patent protection adds to the value of any deal with the inventor.
 However, due to the substantial costs of filing and prosecuting a patent application in a foreign country, good reason should exist to justify the expense of filing and pursuing a patent in a country.

-Costs and consequences of pursing foreign patent protection
+Costs and consequences of pursuing foreign patent protection

 Foreign patent protection is more expensive than patent protection in the United States.
 One reason is the cost of annuities during the national stage.
 Many countries require the inventor to pay an annual fee, which ranges from 500 to 3,000 dollars, to maintain the pendency of the patent application in that country.
 The cost of multiple annuities adds up.
 Moreover, the annuity only maintains pendency of the foreign patent application.
 It does not grant any enforceable rights that the inventor can assert against third parties.
 Even after the foreign patent applications mature into patents, maintenance fees or annuities must still be paid to maintain the patent grant.